Primike/SchoolApp/README.md

 # SchoolApp

-Hello this app is currently undergoing restructuring and refactoring from MVC to MVVMC.
-It is also undergoing a redesign of features

 This is an app that users can use to search up high schools

 This app allows users to search schools by test scores